pvh513/vectorhash/README.md

 The command vh32sum \--help will give a complete overview of all flags that are supported.

-The checksums of an empty file are as follows:
+The checksums of an empty file are as follows.
+These can be reproduced with the command

+	echo -n | vh32sum

+and similarly for other checksum widths.

 32 bit:
 <tt>7647d9bd</tt>